ctrl-shift-make/ctrl-shift-make/README.md

 I'm Rocky, hobbyist coder and book lover.
 I like Python, Small Basic (yes, am a madlad), and Lua.

 I like to play video games too.
-Also try to make in them.. but fail misarably cause I'm too lazy. ¯\_(ツ)_/¯
+Also try to make in them.. but fail miserably cause I'm too lazy. ¯\_(ツ)_/¯
 - Krunker - sparkkill
 - Roblox (achievement - madlad II) - RAF_RBLX3